Beets

 Transplant Starter Plants Not recommended Not recommended Not recommended

-• Start Seeds Inside: Starting beet seeds indoors is not recommended because beets develop best when their roots can grow undisturbed in the soil from the beginning.
+Starting beet seeds indoors is not recommended.
+Beets develop best when their roots can grow undisturbed in their final location from the beginning.

-• Direct Seed: Direct seeding beets during the cooler months allows them to establish roots without the stress of high temperatures, leading to better growth and development.
+Direct seeding during the cooler months lets beets establish roots without heat stress, leading to better growth and more uniform roots.

-• Transplant Starter Plants: Transplanting beet seedlings is not recommended because their delicate roots can be easily damaged, which can affect their growth and final shape.
+Transplanting beet seedlings is not recommended because their delicate roots are easily disturbed, which can cause misshapen roots and reduced yields.

-• Soil: Beets prefer well-drained, loamy soil with a pH between 6.0 and 7.5.
-Amend the soil with compost or well-rotted manure to improve fertility and structure.
+Beets prefer well-drained loamy soil with a pH between 6.0 and 7.5.
+Work in compost or well-rotted manure to improve fertility and texture for smooth root development.

-N-P-K Ratio: Beets benefit from a balanced fertilizer with a slightly higher phosphorus content to support root development, such as 5-10-10 or 4-8-4.
+Beets respond well to fertilizers with slightly higher phosphorus for root development, such as 5-10-10 or 4-8-4.

 When to Add:

-• Mid-Growing Season: Reapply the fertilizer mid-season to support continued growth and bulb development.
+Mid-Growing Season: Apply a light side-dressing mid-season to support continued growth and bulb development.

 Application Tips: